-Tip: Although the system hierarchy and F-F-E-C that you create in MPC for an aircraft systems and powerplant analysis has many similarities with the FMEA and RCM analyses that can perform in XFMEA, RCM++ or RBI, the analysis in MPC is designed specifically for the needs of the aircraft industry and is subject to certain logic constraints and restrictions imposed by the MSG-3 guidelines.
+Tip: Although the system hierarchy and F-F-E-C that you create in MPC for an aircraft systems and powerplant analysis has many similarities with the FMEA and RCM analyses that can perform in XFMEA or RCM++, the analysis in MPC is designed specifically for the needs of the aircraft industry and is subject to certain logic constraints and restrictions imposed by the MSG-3 guidelines.

 Therefore, each application must store and manage the analysis data independently.
-However, it is easy to copy any system from the MPC systems and powerplant analysis into the more flexible XFMEA/RCM++/RBI system hierarchy in the same project.
-(See Importing MPC Systems Into XFMEA, RCM++ or RBI.)
+However, it is easy to copy any system from the MPC systems and powerplant analysis into the more flexible XFMEA/RCM++ system hierarchy in the same project.
+(See Importing MPC Systems Into XFMEA or RCM++.)